Shahid (film): Filming

 Shahid was made on a production budget of ₹6.5 million and filmed in complete secrecy.
 It was shot in several Mumbai neighbourhoods Azmi had frequented including Kurla, Govandi and Pydhonie.
 Mehta chose to shoot in the apartment above Azmi's ground floor residence in the Taximen's Colony as he wanted to "capture the sense of claustrophobia and unkemptness of his home".
 Some portions of the film were shot in Azmi's office and his colony.
 Shahid was also shot in Nagpada, where Faheem Ansari's wife Yasmin lives.
 The scenes in the terrorist training camp were shot in Himachal Pradesh.

 Mehta decided to depict realistic court scenes based on his team's observation of real courts.
 They visited the Andheri Court and the Esplanade Court among others, taking photographs to recreate the ambience for the courtroom scenes.
 Courtroom sets were built because filming in an actual court is not permitted.
 The scene where Azmi's face is blackened by assailants outside a courtroom was a re-enactment of an incident from Mehta's own life.
 In 2000, members of Shiv Sena who were protesting against Mehta's drama film Dil Pe Mat Le Yaar!! attacked him and vandalised his office.

 The film's unit consisted of about 17 people because of budget and time constraints; it was made on a budget of ₹6.5 million.
 The film was shot linearly on a non-linear draft.
 Mehta said it was filmed guerilla style using all "available digital formats without really worrying about which lens was available".
 The filmmaker used only natural or minimal lighting.
 For an interrogation scene, Rao suggested Mehta show him naked as he wanted to "feel the embarrassment, the mental pain of the character."
 The film's editor, Apurva Asrani, edited the film in a linear order as he felt an earlier version was "not working".
 Mehta ultimately decided to give him a screenplay credit as he felt Asrani "shaped the narrative" of the film.

-Shahid was jointly produced by Kashyap, UTV Spotboy and Sunil Bohra.
+Shahid was jointly produced by Kashyap, Ronnie Screwvala and Siddharth Roy Kapur under UTV Spotboy, and Sunil Bohra; it would mark Screwvala's penultimate UTV credit as producer and final Hindi film project under UTV to credit (the last being the 2013 Tamil film Ivan Veramathiri).
 Azmi had defended Kashyap's film Black Friday (2007) in the courts while it was debarred from release by the Central Board of Film Certification.
 Anuj Dhawan served as the film's director of photography.

 Mehta said that they had a lot of material they did not use as "not all of it could translate into a scene"; he wanted the film to be more accessible.
 Azmi's brother Khalid Azmi said of the film's authenticity that "it is 95 percent accurate."